Trezor Safe 3 review

 The Safe 3 is compact enough to attach to a keychain.
 The USB-C connector works directly with modern computers and with Android via OTG adapter.

 Trezor Suite — the accompanying software — is clear and works on Linux, macOS and Windows.
-CoinJoin functionality (for Bitcoin privacy) is built in.
+For most users, it is a strong part of the package because setup and day-to-day management stay straightforward.

 Setup takes about ten minutes.
 You generate a seed phrase of 12 or 24 words, write it on paper (never digital), and the device is ready to use.